stoplightio/studio/docs/01-getting-started.md

 ## Create Your First Project

 The quickest way to get up and running with Studio is to clone an existing Git repository.
 If you're running Studio Desktop, you can choose a location on your computer where a repository already exists.
-In Studio Web or Desktop, you can copy the URL to any GitHub, Bitbucket, GitLab, Gitea, or other Git repository.
+In Studio Web or Desktop, you can copy the URL to any GitHub, Bitbucket, GitLab, or other Git repository.

 Try it with our sample project: